 On 14 February 2018, the Company announced that it had entered into a Letter of Intent for the provision of WilPhoenix with expected commencement of the program around 1 September 2018 with an estimated duration of 450 days.
-On the 18 May 2018, it was confirmed that a contract has been signed with Shell UK Limited for the provision of WilPhoenix for a decommissioning program of 18 firm wells plus options totalling a further 8 wells.
-The firm 18 well program has an estimated duration of 330 days and is scheduled to commence around 1 September 2018.
+On 18 May 2018, it was confirmed that a contract has been signed with Shell UK Limited for the provision of WilPhoenix for a decommissioning program of 19 firm wells plus options totalling a further 7 wells.
+The firm

+19 well program has an estimated duration of 380 days and commenced around 1 September 2018.